kolenaIO/kolena/docs/metrics/difficulty-score.md

 # Difficulty Score

-Difficulty scores are automatically computed within [Kolena](https://www.kolena.com/) to surface [datapoints](../dataset/core-concepts/index.md#datapoints) that commonly contribute to poor model performance.
+Difficulty scores are automatically computed within [Kolena](https://www.kolena.com/) to **surface [datapoints](../dataset/core-concepts/index.md#datapoints) that commonly contribute to poor model performance**.
 Difficulty scores consider a user's custom [Quality Standard](../dataset/core-concepts/index.md#quality-standard) configuration to make an informed assessment of which datapoints lead to the greatest recurring problems across all models using multiple performance indicators.
-Difficulty scores range from 0 to 1, where a lower difficulty score indicates that models produce the ideal datapoint-level metrics (e.g. lower inference time, higher accuracy), and a higher difficulty score indicates that models consistently face problems or "difficulty" (e.g. longer inference time, lower BLEU scores, and/or lower recall).
+Difficulty scores range from 0 to 1, where a lower difficulty score indicates that models produce the ideal datapoint-level metrics (e.g. lower inference time, higher accuracy), and a higher difficulty score indicates that models consistently face problems or "difficulty" (e.g. longer inference time, lower [BLEU scores](./bleu.md), and/or lower [recall](./recall.md)).

-When one model is selected in Studio, the difficulty score of a datapoint is the difficulty score derived from that model's results.
+When one model is selected in [<nobr>:kolena-studio-16: Studio</nobr>](https://app.kolena.com/redirect/studio), the difficulty score of a datapoint is the difficulty score derived from that model's results.
 When more than one model is considered, the overall difficulty score of a datapoint (`datapoint.difficulty_score`) is the average value from each difficulty score from each model's results.

 ???
 "Using Difficulty Scores for Regression Testing"
     When two models called `A` (the old model) and `B` (the new model) are selected in Studio, users can